 8) Brush teeth with bottled mineral water

 I also travel in Mexico quite a bit and I have gotten into the habit of always brushing my teeth while traveling with bottled water.
 Since all tap water in India is usually contaminated with both bacteria & pollutants, it’s not safe, even for brushing your teeth.
-Another reason to take this precaution is because the gums can be a direct path to the blood stream allowing infection to get in.
+Another reason to take this precaution is that the gums can be a direct path to the bloodstream allowing infection to get in.

-9) Bring a Grayl Quest Grayl Water Filtration bottle
+9) Bring a Grayl Quest Water Filtration bottle

 I was so excited to try out the Grayl water bottle with filter.
 The bottle comes with three optional filters; a tap filter for everyday water, an international travel filter which I took to on my Mexico trip and a hiking trail filter.
 The filters can be interchanged and all you do is pop on the filter of your choice, fill the empty outer cup with water and then push the inner cup with filter down so water passes through as filtered clean water(think French press).
 The bottles are BPA-free plastic.
 Pretty cool invention!

 Check out the Grayl Quest Grayl Water Filtration bottle on Amazon.

 The drinking water problem in India is vast.
 With a huge population, it is thought that as many as 256 of 700 districts in India have reported ‘critical’ or ‘over-exploited’ groundwater levels.

 Getting clean and safe drinking water is the goal, but in many third-world countries, the water is dangerously contaminated.
 A report by NSO suggests that two-thirds of Indian homes drink unsafe and untreated water.
 The Bureau of Indian Standard has designed a specific guideline for safe drinking water which is supposed to be in place by 2030.